mauriciojost/zino-arduino/README.md

 After compilation (see below), the file [.gcc-flags.json](.gcc-flags.json) contains the path of header _.h_ files resolved by _platformio_.

-Use the scripts provided in [misc](misc) to add them to your IDE.
+Use [this script](misc/generate-list-of-includes.bash) to add them to your IDE.

 You will have to declare the macro _INTELLIJ_ in the IDE project, so that Arduino missing libraries and headers (like the ones usually resolved by _platformio_) are included by Intellij.

 ## Use

-If you have already implemented a module including firmware and hardware, you can use it following the [User Guide][USER-GUIDE.md].
+If you have already implemented a module including firmware and hardware, you can use it following the [User Guide](USER-GUIDE.md).

 ## License